 Another factor to consider is the type of internal wall you wish to remove.
 Plasterboard with timber stud walls are easier and cheaper to remove compared to masonry.
 Masonry walls may require the use of heavy-duty demolition equipment and will make the job more time consuming compared to removing a plasterboard wall.

 Depending on the age of your home your internal walls may contain fibro cement sheeting containing asbestos.
-Asbestos removal may require additional licencing and disposal costs under Australian WHS regulations adding extra cost to the job.
+Asbestos removal may require additional licensing and disposal costs under Australian WHS regulations adding extra cost to the job.